 Katello installations include the Apache Qpid message broker and dispatch router services.
 It was found that due to the lack of access permissions around the message broker and router, clients using the katello-agent for package management could invoke QMF (QPid Management Framework) actions against the broker.
 QMF enables broker settings, queues, exchanges, etc. to be manipulated and those actions could compromise communication between hosts and the server, or allow undesired katello-agent actions to be invoked across clients.
 This issue was reported by Pavel Moravec.

 If user has the permission to edit resource which attribute is user in the breadcrumbs bar, it’s not properly escaped allowing attacker to store code, that will be executed on client side.
-E.g. create a domain with name test.com, the go to it’s edit form.
+E.g. create a domain with name test.com, then go to its edit form.
 See the breadcrumb didn’t escape the HTML code.

 When sending a power action to a host provisioned on an oVirt compute resource, the API responded with details of the compute resource, including credentials in clear text.